NicholasMamo/multiplex-plot/README.md

 Multiplex follows best-practices to help you create visualizations.
 The library adds the capability to add a description to visualizations and moves the legend to the top.

-In addition, Multiplex includes a brand new text visualization module to create text graphics or to annotate data anywhere.
+In addition, Multiplex includes:

+- A brand new text visualization modul to create text graphics or to annotate data anywhere on the plot,
+- A brand new graph visualization,
-Multiplex also includes new matplotlib styles to help you present your data in the best way possible.
+- New matplotlib styles to make your data stand out.

 ![Example time series](https://raw.githubusercontent.com/NicholasMamo/multiplex-plot/master/examples/exports/3-temperatures.png)